 Real functional programmers don’t need functional languages!

-My first non-trivial program I was paid to write, was as an summer intern my sophomore year of college.
+My first non-trivial program I was paid to write, was as a summer intern my sophomore year of college.
 It was a Zephyr client built using eXene reading raw UDP packets sent to it from the FoxNet.
 This was “way back” in 1994.
 This introduced me to some amazing researchers and put me on my current career path!
-Up until then I was thinking of specializing in HCI and in fact asked for a recommendation to work on the Garnet project that summer, but got convinced to work on the Fox Project instead.
+Up until then I was thinking of specializing in HCI and in asked for a recommendation to work on the Garnet project that summer, but got convinced to work on the Fox Project instead.